martinozanetti/martinozanetti.github.io/aboutme.md

 # Sports

 I've been practising agonistic Karate from 2005 to 2018 at [Yama Karate Club - Milano](https://www.facebook.com/yamakarateclub).
-I've been part of the Italian National Team for two years, during which I participated to the [WSKA Championship in Treviso](http://www.wska-karate.org/2017-results/).
+I've been part of the Italian National Team for two years, during which I participated to the [WSKA World Championship in Treviso](http://www.wska-karate.org/2017-results/).

 Since i was young I practised also some amateur sprts like alpine ski, nordic ski, biking, windsurfing and rock climbing.